Highlands Council FAQs

 - Opportunities to support community-building activities, which enrich life in Issaquah Highlands.

-Does my position as a Highlands Council stakeholder belong to me, or is it attached to and remain with my home?
+Does my position as a Highlands Council stakeholder belong to me, or does that position remain with my home?

 Your position as a Highlands Council stakeholder is attached to and will remain with your home.
 Stakeholders who sell their homes agree to pay the Community Enhancement Fee at the time of resale.